jhmbaska3231/tuition-centre-management-app/README.md

 3. **Database Setup**
    - Create a PostgreSQL database
    - Update the database configuration in `backend/.env`
-   - The application automatically creates the database schema and seeds initial data upon each run
+   - The application automatically creates the database schema and seeds initial data (only for dev env) upon each run

 4. **Start the application**
    ```bash